laristra/cinch/README.md

     % !Warning!
     %      Message: Only got 0 arguments
     %      [line 10 example.cc]
-    % !!!RUNTIME ERROR: executing std::abort!!!
+    % !!!ERROR!!!
     %      Message: This program requires at least 1 argument
     %      [line 15 example.cc]
+    % Executing std::abort()...
     % Aborted (core dumped)

-In addition to this simple macro interface, cinch also provides function calls that can be customized to control output, e.g., to a single rank or task id.
+In addition to this simple macro interface, cinch also provides macro calls that can be customized to control output, e.g., to a single rank or task id.
 To print output only on rank 0 of an MPI program, one could write something like this: